in

 • Root semi-ripe cutting in late summer.

-Alyogyne Varieties to Grow
+Alyogyne varieties to grow

 • Alyogyne huegelii.
 Erect, fast-grwoing shrub, spreading with age; grows 3 to 6 feet (1-2m) tall and wide; palmate, hairy, bright green leaves to 3 inches long with toothed lobes; solitary, funnel-shape, satiny, lilac, mauve or purple flowers 4 inches across; blloms from late spring to autumn,